Doogiemuc/liquido-backend-spring/doc/LiquidDemocracy.md

  4. During the elaboration phase **competing proposals** can also be created.
 Again a new competing proposal must first find a minimum number of supporters before it is moved onto the table.
+ 5. The **Voting phase** starts n days after the initial proposal reached its quorum.
- 5. The **Voting phase** runs over a defined period of time.
+    It will run over a defined period of time.
 Users don't just vote for or against one proposal, but instead, each voter sorts (some or all of) the proposals into his personally preferred order.
- 6. When voting is finished, the winning propsal becomes a real **law** - at least for a defined minimum time.
+ 6. When the voting phase is finished, then the winning propsal becomes a real **law** - at least for a defined minimum time.
  7. But voters may still change their mind after that.
 If a standing law looses support from more than 50% of its original supporters for more than n consecutive days, then